-Private motorised vehicles are the commuting mode of choice
+Private motorised vehicles are the predominant method of commuting

 In 2015–18, New Zealanders spent an average of 150.4 million hours travelling to work every year.
 Most of this time was spent as the driver of a private motor vehicle (73.5% of all commuting time), with an extra 6.4% spent as a passenger in such vehicles (Figure 1).

 Around 9.2% of all commuting time was spent engaged in pedestrian travel and a further 6.5% of was spent on public transport.
 Commuting via bicycle represented 2.1% of all commuting time.

 Figure 1: Mode share of travel to work 2015–18

 According to the 2013 census, four in five commuters (81.7%) used a car, truck or van as their main mode of transport to get to work on Census day (i.e. to travel the longest distance).
 Overall, 9.7% of commuters used active transport (walking, jogging or cycling).
 A further 5.7% of commuters used public transport (public bus or train).

 Time spent commuting by all modes of transport stayed stable over time